purnamahesh/expense-tracker/README.md

 - **Job 1 (Check for Changes):**
   - Skips pre-release if no `.rs` files changed in the PR
   - Adds a skip message comment to the PR
-- **Job 2 (Version Bump):**
+- **Job 2 (Bump and Publish):**
-  - Uses the reusable `bump-version.yml` workflow
-  - Creates a new branch with pre-release version changes
-  - Creates a PR with title: `chore: bump version X.X.X -> Y.Y.YaZ` (or `bZ` for beta)
-  - Automatically merges the PR
+  - Bumps version with pre-release suffix directly on the PR branch
-- **Job 3 (Publish):**
-  - Waits for the version bump PR to be merged
+  - Commits the version bump to the PR branch
   - Creates a git tag for the new pre-release version
   - Publishes to crates.io
+- **Job 3 (Comment and React):**
-  - Adds a comment to the PR with version info
+  - Adds a success comment to the PR with version info
   - Reacts with 👍 on success or 👎 on failure

+**Important:** This workflow does NOT merge to main/master.
+It only:
+- Commits version changes to your PR branch
+- Publishes a pre-release version to crates.io
+- Allows you to test the pre-release before merging the PR

 **Usage:**
 1. Open a pull request
 2. Add a comment: `/pre-release --type=alpha` or `/pre-release --type=beta`
 3. Workflow automatically:
    - Bumps version with suffix (e.g., `0.1.0` → `0.1.1a0` or `0.1.1a0` → `0.1.1a1`)
-   - Creates a version bump PR and auto-merges it
-   - Updates Cargo.toml and Cargo.lock
+   - Commits changes to your PR branch
    - Creates a git tag for the new version
    - Publishes to crates.io
    - Reports back in PR comments